10 Link Building Strategies That Actually Work in 2024

 Strategies for link building

-Here’s a list of 10 strategies that others have tried and tested—and that have actually worked.
+Here’s a list of 10 link building strategies that others have tried and tested—and that have actually worked.

 1. Create linkable assets

-Natural links are favored by Google and users alike.
+Natural links are the link building tactic favored by Google and users alike.
 They’re more relevant, they’re clearly not bought, and often they’ll even drive referral traffic to your website.

 Curate industry statistics